fieldtrip/website/tutorial/headmodel_meg.md

 In this step, the voxels of the anatomical MRI are segmented (i.e. separated) into [different tissue types](/faq/how_is_the_segmentation_defined) .
 By default, the gray matter, white matter and the cerebro-spinal fluid (csf) compartments are differentiated.
 Based on these compartments a so called brainmask is created, which is a binary mask of the content inside the skull.
 All voxels that are inside the skull (i.e. the complete brain) are represented by 1, all other voxels by 0.
 The function **[ft_volumesegment](/reference/ft_volumesegment)** will produce the required output.

 {% include markup/warning %}
 Note that the segmentation is quite time consuming and if you want you can load the result and skip ahead to the next step.
-You can download the segmented MRI of this tutorial data from the [FTP server](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/headmodel_meg/segmentedmri.mat) (segmentedmri.mat).
+You can download the segmented MRI of this tutorial data from the [download server](https://download.fieldtriptoolbox.org/tutorial/headmodel_meg/segmentedmri.mat) (segmentedmri.mat).
 {% include markup/end %}

     cfg           = [];